 - a.
-Choose GSID(s) corresponding to the active ingredient(s) of the medicinal product, - b.
-Identify the global dose form attributes, - c.
-Identify if the strength should be expressed as presentation strength, concentration strength or delivery rate and the strength numerical value and units.
+Select GSID(s) for the active ingredient(s) of the medicinal product. - b.
+Identify the global dose form attributes. - c.
+Determine how to express the strength (presentation strength, concentration strength, or delivery rate) and specify the numerical value and units.

 Figure 4.
-The PhPID is generated using a numerical representation of the substance, dose form, and strength (presentation strength, concentration strength or delivery rate).
-Unit of presentation is used to define the strength but is not a part of the PhPID input string.
+The PhPID is generated using a numerical representation of the substance, dose form, and strength (presentation strength, concentration strength, or delivery rate).
+The unit of presentation is used to define the strength but is not part of the PhPID input string.